bakku/methodify_hash/README.md

 # Methodify Hash

-This is a small module which enables hashes to use methods instead of the standard bracket operator ``[]``.
+This is a small module which enables hashes to use methods instead of the standard bracket operator ``[]`` comparable to Hashie.

 ### Usage